Suspect in 1988 Lockerbie bombing now in U.S. custody

 "Scottish prosecutors and police, working with U.K. government and U.S. colleagues, will continue to pursue this investigation, with the sole aim of bringing those who acted along with al-Megrahi to justice," the Crown Office added.

-Masud had been serving a 10-year sentence in Libya for bombmaking.
-The U.S. announced charges against him in 2020 on the 32nd anniversary of the attack and sought his extradition.
-The criminal complaint was largely based on a confession Masud made to Libyan authorities in 2012, as well as his travel records, which allegedly tie him to the crime.
+Masud had previously received a 10-year sentence in Libya for crafting a bomb used in a separate attack.
+The U.S. announced charges against him in 2020 on the 32nd anniversary of the Lockerbie attack and sought his extradition.
+The criminal complaint was largely based on a confession Masud made to Libyan authorities in 2012, as well as his travel records, which allegedly tied him to the crime.

 "At long last, this man responsible for killing Americans and many others will be subject to justice for his crimes," William Barr, the attorney general at the time, said at a news conference.